Michael Hendricks and René Leboeuf: Wedding

 Hendricks and LeBoeuf immediately sought their licence.
 The usual 20-day waiting period required between the issuance of a licence and the wedding was waived, and the couple were wed at the Palais de justice de Montréal on April 1, 2004, exactly three years after the first legal same-sex marriage in the Netherlands.
 At the time of their wedding, they had been together for 31 years.

+Death

+Hendricks died on July 18, 2026, after requesting medical assistance in dying subsequent to a pulmonary degenerative disease.